THE LATEST...

 Buddleia, or buddleja, isn’t dangerous in the usual ways.

-It’s not poisonous to dogs, for example, but it has been designated a ‘noxious weed’ by the Royal Horticulture Society despite awarding the plant a Garden Merit Award many times since the late 1800’s.
+It has been designated a ‘noxious weed’ by the Royal Horticulture Society despite the RHS also awarding the plant a Garden Merit Award many times since the late 1800’s.

 Butterfly charities such as the BCB recommend planting butterfly bushes only in “proper areas” so that the invasive plant does not outperform local plants.
 Such as has happened to the ‘special area of scientific interest’ Folkestone Warren chalk grasslands in Kent.